disorderedmaterials/dissolve/web/content/docs/ff/neta.md

 #### Examples

 ```
 -C                 # ... is bound to a carbon atom
 -[P,S]             # ... is bound to a phosphorous or sulphur atom
 -[&6,&7,N]         # ... is bound to atom type with id 6 or 7, or a nitrogen
 -C(-O)             # ... is bound to a carbon, which is bound to an oxygen
 -Si(root)          # ... is bound to a silicon atom, which may also be the originating (root) atom
 !-[N,P]            # ... is *not* bound to a nitrogen or a phosphorus
 -C(nh=3)           # ... is bound to a carbon with exactly three hydrogen atoms
 -C(nh<=2)          # ... is bound to a carbon with zero, one, or two hydrogen atoms
 -C(nh=3,n=3)       # ... is bound to three carbons, each having three bound hydrogen atoms
 -O(nbonds=1)       # ... is bound to an oxygen atom with exactly one bond
+-Zn(geometry=sqp)  # ... is bound to a zinc atom which has a square-planar geometry
 ```

 ### Ring